-Dow would provide \$500,000 that will be allocated by the Trustees for the Saginaw Chippewa Indian Tribe of Michigan (Tribe) to identify and convert agricultural land to restored wetlands.
+Following approval of the Consent Decree, Dow will provide \$500,000 that will be allocated by the Trustees for the Saginaw Chippewa Indian Tribe of Michigan (Tribe) to identify and convert agricultural land to restored wetlands.
 At present, the Tribe has not specifically identified land to convert, but expects to be able to convert up to 80 acres with this amount of funding.
 The Tribe uses wetland areas for hunting, fishing, and gathering practices important to sustaining cultural activities.

-For this project, the Tribe would identify potential wetland restoration locations that are expected to have a high probability of successful restoration based on soil type, hydrology, and position in the watershed.
-In selecting a project location or locations, the Tribe would also prioritize locations that reduce fragmentation of natural spaces.
-Indigenous plants, shrubs, and trees would be used to provide multiple benefits, including cultural uses and uptake of excess nutrients from surrounding areas.
-In addition, the restoration would be engineered to assist in reducing sheet flow, erosion, and other issues frequently observed in the watershed.
+For this project, the Tribe will identify potential wetland restoration locations that are expected to have a high probability of successful restoration based on soil type, hydrology, and position in the watershed.
+In selecting a project location or locations, the Tribe will also prioritize locations that reduce fragmentation of natural spaces.
+Indigenous plants, shrubs, and trees will be used to provide multiple benefits, including cultural uses and uptake of excess nutrients from surrounding areas.
+In addition, the restoration will be engineered to assist in reducing sheet flow, erosion, and other issues frequently observed in the watershed.